vvildfire/initpoly-3.6.7/README.md

-# initpoly
-Nethack 3.6.7 initpoly patch
+# Nethack initpoly patch
+Updated for 3.6.7.
+Still a WIP; some features may be bugged.

 Idea from r.g.r.n, implemented by bd (from r.g.r.n), ported to 3.6.0 by BugsBunnySan and then to 3.6.7 by vvildfire.

 This patch allows one to select a non-default form when starting the game, with all the benefits and drawbacks that comes with.
 This form does not time out; rather, it becomes your new base form.
+As such, you can still polyself into another form later in the game.
+For silver-hating forms and forms without hands, doing so is necessary to complete the game.

 You can also 'grow up', e.g. baby dragon -> dragon, or kitten -> housecat.
 This works both on your true form and a polymorphed form, and even both at once.
 In versions prior to 3.6.7 this is bugged and only activates when level-drained, e.g. by the touch of a wraith.

-You can, of course, still polyself into another form later in the game.
-For silver-hating forms and forms without hands, doing so is necessary to complete the game.

 Available in both patch and windows binary ("ready-to-run") form.